Royal Society of New Zealand

-The Royal Society Te Apārangi (legal name: Royal Society of New Zealand) is a not-for-profit body in New Zealand providing funding and policy advice in the fields of sciences and the humanities.
+The Royal Society of New Zealand, branded as the Royal Society Te Apārangi, is a not-for-profit body in New Zealand providing funding and policy advice in the fields of sciences and the humanities.
 These fundings (i.e., Marsden grants and research fellowships) are provided on behalf of the New Zealand Ministry of Business, Innovation and Employment.

 History

 The Royal Society of New Zealand was founded in 1867 as the New Zealand Institute, a successor to the New Zealand Society, which had been founded by Sir George Grey in 1851.
 The institute, established by the New Zealand Institute Act 1867, was an apex organisation in science, with the Auckland Institute, the Wellington Philosophical Society, the Philosophical Institute of Canterbury, and the Westland Naturalists' and Acclimatization Society as constituents.
 It later included the Otago Institute and other similar organisations.
 The Colonial Museum (later to become Te Papa), which had been established two years earlier, in 1865, was granted to the New Zealand Institute.

 Publishing transactions and proceedings was one of the institute's initial functions.
 It was granted a budget of 500 pounds, established through the Act, which was almost exclusively spent on the production and free distribution to members of incorporated societies.

 James Hector was the manager of the institute and Director of the Colonial Museum and Geological Survey from 1867 until his retirement in 1903.

 In 1933, the Institute's name was changed to Royal Society of New Zealand, in reference to the Royal Society of London, a move requiring royal assent and a subsequent Act of Parliament.
 In 2010, the organisation's remit was expanded to include the social sciences and the humanities.

 In 2007, "Te Apārangi" (Māori for 'group of experts') was added to its name.
 In 2017, its sesquicentenary, it started using the shortened full name Royal Society Te Apārangi.
 Its legal name, as defined in legislation, remains Royal Society of New Zealand.